tymyrddin/blue/source/docs/active/design/taxonomies.md

 * Discovering zero-days before they’re cool (or weaponised)
 * Generating threat intel while sipping tea

-"Why hunt vulnerabilities when you can let hackers deliver them to your doorstep?"
+*Why hunt vulnerabilities when you can let hackers deliver them to your doorstep?*

 ### Production honeypots